methodgames/methodgames.github.io/roleplay.md

 - Know your audience.
 RP, chat, actions, etc. should not make others uncomfortable.
 If someone is saying or doing something that makes you uncomfortable, please ask them to stop or ask them to avoid that type of interaction with you and let an admin know.

 #### Conduct:
-- <u><b>Actions taken to expressly deny other players the ability to enjoy the community or gameplay are not allowed.<b><u> This includes bullying, stream sniping, and insiding.
+- <u><b>Actions taken to expressly deny other players the ability to enjoy the community or gameplay are not allowed.</b></u> This includes bullying, stream sniping, and insiding.
 - Any player caught harassing or bullying another player on the server or outside of the server, but in relation to their presence on the server will be removed or dealt with accordingly.
 - Excessive toxicity towards players and/or staff will not be tolerated and will result in a mute, kick, or ban determined by staff without warning.
 Discord tickets should be used to communicate behavioral issues.
 Keep us informed.
 Behavioral issues will be discussed with all parties involved.
 Behavior that continues to drive people (players or staff) from the community will result in a mute, kick, or ban from the server and/or discord as determined by the staff team.
 - Please trust that the staff team serves as a valuable resource and mediator with the community's best interests in mind whenever behavioral issues arise.
 Kindly refrain from directing frustrations at staff members who are genuinely striving to encourage compromise and provide assistance.